jmattheis/website/website/content/blog/3-review-of-my-first-project.md

    .$date."')")or die(mysql_error());
 ```
 Escaping the message is good, but `$id` is also user supplied.
 I think I can safely say,
-that nealy all inputs on that website are vurnable.
+that nearly all inputs on that website are vulnerable.

 SQL Injection is on place 1 on the [OWASP top ten security risks](https://owasp.org/www-project-top-ten/).
 Without knowledge it is pretty easy to allow SQL injection and